hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/506_045_brothers.md

 PS.
 Remember my previous letter — we want both men and women.
 There is no distinction of sex in the soul.
 It won't do merely to call Shri Ramakrishna an Incarnation, you must manifest power.
-Where are Gour-Mâ, Yogin-Mâ, and Golap-Mâ?
+Where are Gour-Mā, Yogin-Mā, and Golap-Mā?
 Tell them to spread these ideas.
 We want thousands of men and thousands of women who will spread like wild fire from the Himalayas to Cape Comorin, from the North Pole to the South Pole — all over the world.
 It is no use indulging in child's play —